-Although we are incorporated under the laws of Bermuda, we may become subject to income, withholding or other taxes in certain other jurisdictions by reason of our activities and operations, and it is also possible that taxing authorities in any such jurisdictions could assert that we are subject to greater taxation than we currently anticipate.
+Although we are incorporated under the laws of Bermuda, we may become subject to income, withholding or other taxes in certain other jurisdictions by reason of our activities and operations, including the movement of assets to and between one or more foreign subsidiaries.
+It is also possible that taxing authorities in any such jurisdictions could assert that we are subject to greater taxation than we currently anticipate.
 Any such non-Bermudan tax liability could materially adversely affect our results of operations.